konne88/C-Subset-Compiler/README.txt

-This project was created in course of a college class.
+This project was created in order to complete a pass/fail college class exam.
 The code is very ugly, redundant and makes heavy use of strcpy with strings of user controlled sizes.